1. Blog

 • Avoid excess alcohol, sugary food and drinks, and a steady stream of caffeine because they can cause agitation

-• Keep feelings of connection with friends and loved ones by video chatting or speaking on the phone; prevent social distance from leading to social isolation or loneliness
+• Keep feelings of connection with friends and loved ones by meeting up for a walk, video chatting, or speaking on the phone; this will stave off feelings of isolation and the loneliness that can come with a difficult situation

 • Check in with elderly parents or neighbours who may have trouble getting the basics they need; helping others will boost your mood

-• Tackle your to-do list, the one you never seem to get to (like sorting all of your digital photos); self-isolation when you’re feeling well isn’t an automatic license to be lazy
+• Tackle your to-do list, the one you never seem to get to (like sorting all of your digital photos); prioritize items that will help you recover from these challenging circumstances, e.g. a new resume

 • Hang out with your kids and spouse and simply be present; our lives are often so rushed that we forget to just “be” with those we love most